smj2021/foliolio/README.md

   July 13, 2022: I added a portfolio.js file to hold variables.
 I did this in order to make the project more modular and easier to edit as information changes.
 It just looks cleaner.

   I also added some more structure to the About.jsx file, icluding importing and destructuring the ABOUT variable so I can access the properties as variables themselves.

+  Lastly today, I also added the Contact.jsx since it was among the simplest components to build.
+I started with a conditional inside the component to return a null value if there is no email address in the portfolio.js file.
+Additionally, I used a template literal in the <a> href to substitute the correct value in the clickable link.